johnny-walker/hw03/README.md

 # Homework03
-add a module called storesApi.js and move the codes inside it \
+add a new module (i.e. storesApi.js) and move the api codes inside it\ create photos pages (html/js/css)